Skip to content

 Polymers- Definition, Polymerization, Classification, Uses

 Polymer is composed of two Greek words (i.e., poly= many and mer= simple unit).
 So, polymers are large molecules (macromolecules) formed by the combination of simple units.
-The simple compounds … Read more
+The simple compounds from which polymers are formed are called monomers.
+Name of … Read more

 Carboxylic Acids- Structure, Preparation, Properties, Uses